bparanj/crystal/computer/components/resistor.md

 In electronics, a resistor is a passive two-terminal component that opposes the flow of electric current.
-It is one of the most basic and commonly used components in electronic circuits.
+It is one of the most basic and  used components in electronic circuits.
 Resistors are needed for various reasons and solve different problems in circuit design.
 Let's explore the role of resistors in more detail:

 1. Current control: Resistors are used to control the amount of current flowing through a specific part of a circuit.
 By placing a resistor in series with a component, you can limit the current to a desired value, which is essential for protecting sensitive components from excessive current.